Our staff are passionate about each and every child and dedicate their time to delivering an outstanding education

 We believe preparation for examinations is essential and spend time with students developing their exam and revision techniques.
 We also offer mentoring and one-to-one guidance with students as they prepare for this nerve-racking time.

-Immersion Days are programmed throughout the year, with one taking place every half term and where each faculty receive time with every pupil.
+Immersion Days are programmed throughout the year.
 During Immersion Days the Performing and Visual Arts teams will often work alongside other faculties devising opportunities for pupils to explore topics in greater depth through possible film, dance, music, art or drama.
 Examples include Science and Geography working on a project about coastal erosion at the seaside, Maths and PE putting a bid together to host an Olympic Games, History, ICT and Art working together to make a film about local family history and the Post War ‘Windrush’ Immigration, interviewing local elderly residents and visiting the Black Archive in Brixton and the British Library, the creation of an International Café that combines MFL, Business Studies, Visual Arts, and Music or a Murder Mystery day combining Science, English, Media, Citizenship and the Arts.